alphagov/government-service-design-manual/service-manual/agile/features-of-agile.md

 * what we will do?
 * how we will do it?

-This meeting can be hard to get right with large t
+This meeting can be hard to get right with large.
+Some people want to dig deep and question every story; others want to keep moving and don’t want to go into detail.
+Persevere!

 ### Sprint Review